Introduction

 We process this information to:

-We might share survey responses with third parties including those who may carry out work on our behalf, and those who process them on our behalf.
+We might share survey and feedback responses with third parties including those who work in partnership with us, those who may carry out work on our behalf, and those who process them on our behalf.
 We may also publish reports on surveys and consultations we run on our website.

 We process this information on the basis of your consent which you may withdraw at any time.